mydobie/featureFlags/CONTRIBUTING.md

 ## How to commit changes

-1. When starting work toward a new release, branch off the main branch or a known release (aka tag) for retrofits.
+1. When starting work toward a new release, branch off the `main` branch or a known release for retrofits.
-1. If there will be multiple persons working or multiple features on the new release, then create branches of the new release branch.
-1. Submit for pull request into the main branch.
-If the changes should result in a major or minor version incrase be sure to add `minor` or `major` to the pull request description.
+1. Submit for pull request any changes into the main branch.
 1. Once approved the approvers will squash merge the pull request
 1. Delete the release branch and all "child" branches
 1. After GitHub Actions has finished, verify that a GitHub release has been created and there is a new corresponding GitHub package.
 1. Update the release description in GitHub

+### Versioning

+The version in the `package.json` file updates automatically when merged into the `main` branch.

+The new version is determined by the pull request merge commit message:

+- If the string "BREAKING CHANGE" or "major" is found anywhere in any of the commit messages or descriptions the major version will be incremented.
+- If the string "feat" or "minor" is found anywhere in any of the commit messages or descriptions the minor version will be incremented.
+- All else, the patch version will be incremented.

+See [gh-action-bump-version](https://github.com/phips28/gh-action-bump-version) for more information.

 ### Releases

-It maybe neccessary to update the release description and notes in GitHub after GitHub actions have been run.
+It is necessary to update the release description and notes in GitHub after GitHub actions have been run.

 Release title should contain the version and a short summary description.
-For example: `Version 1.1.0 - Accessibility fixes`
+For example: `Version 2.1.0 - Accessibility fixes`

 The release body contains a description along with lists of items added, removed and modified.
 For example: